 Clients of a Finchley-based law firm have been given the lowdown on the forthcoming changes to data protection law by two leading barristers and have helped raise more than £800 for charity in the process.

-OGR Stock Denton LLP hosted the seminar on the General Data Protection Regulation (GDPR) on Thursday 22 February 2018, where clients had the opportunity to hear from guest speakers, Peter Susman QC and Hannah Curtain, both barristers at Henderson Chambers.
+OGR Stock Denton Solicitors hosted the seminar on the General Data Protection Regulation (GDPR) on Thursday 22 February 2018, where clients had the opportunity to hear from guest speakers, Peter Susman QC and Hannah Curtain, both barristers at Henderson Chambers.

 GDPR will come into force on 25 May 2018 and will mean extensive changes to the law on handling personal and sensitive data in the UK.
 The new rules will be accompanied by tougher penalties, including the possibility of fines of up to €20 million or four per cent of annual turnover, whichever is greater.